jina-ai/jina/docs/concepts/client/rate-limit.md

 There are two ways of applying a rate limit using the {class}`~jina.Client`.
 1. Set using the `Client` class constructor and defaults to 1,000 requests.
 1. Set the argument when using {meth}`~jina.clients.mixin.PostMixin.post` method.
-If not provided, the deafult value of 1,000 requests will be used.
+If not provided, the default value of 1,000 requests will be used.
 The method argument will override the argument provided in the `Client` class constructor.